entu/ssg/README.md

 ### Page data and configuration - data.yaml

 To pass data to index.jade use front matter (Yaml formated data beginning of Jaml file between two \-\-\- lines) or __data.yaml__ file.
-This data is passed to index.jade in object named _D_ (To get property _text_ from data.yaml use _D.text_ in index.jade).
+This data is passed to index.jade in object named _self.D_ (To get property _text_ from data.yaml use _self.D.text_ in index.jade).

 You can put locale identificator to filename (like data.en.yaml) for locale speciffic content.
-Other locales _page_ object is accessible via _page.otherLocales_ object.
+Other locales _self.page_ object is accessible via _self.page.otherLocales_ object.

 This file can also contain page configuration info.
-All page parameters must be inside _page_ property.
-This info is also passed to index.jade in _page_ object.
+All page parameters must be inside _self.page_ property.
+This info is also passed to index.jade in _self.page_ object.

 Some page parameters will change how HTML is generated.
 Those are:
-- __page.disabled__
+- _self.page.disabled__
-  If true, page will not be generated nor loaded to _page.otherLocales_ object.
+  If true, page will not be generated nor loaded to _self.page.otherLocales_ object.
-- __page.path__
+- _self.page.path__
   If set, it will override folder based path.
-- __page.aliases__
+- _self.page.aliases__
   List of path aliases.
 Will make redirekt urls to original path.
-- __page.originalPath__
+- _self.page.originalPath__
-  Original path (if this page is generated to differnt path using _page.aliases_ parameter).
+  Original path (if this page is generated to differnt path using _self.page.aliases_ parameter).
 Use this to redirect or for canonocal link.
-- __page.data__
+- _self.page.data__
   Files to load data from.
-This data is passed to index.jade in object named _F_.
+This data is passed to index.jade in object named _self.F_.
 You can put locale identificator to filename (like my_custom_list.en.yaml).
 You can use relative path (./ or ../).
 If used it's relative to source folder (set in _config.yaml_) and not this _data.yaml_ file

 ### Example page data.yaml: